HUONE’s Seasonal Greeting from Singapore, Finland, and Denmark

 “Pain” was followed by “community” (June to August) in both the micro and macro sense; within the team, we pulled together and started to pivot into business areas that were new to us; catering, filming gigs, solemisations, food delivery, all in a bid to survive.
 While the outbound work was going on, the operations team focused on optimising our supply chain, addressing areas of inefficiency in a bid to make every dollar count.
 Macro in the sense that both the Finnish community here in Singapore, and the Singapore Government provided support in terms of opportunities and support for business that were badly hit like ours.

-“Hope” has since followed community (September to present) where relaxing of regulations due to the improving COVID situation here permitted us to once again take on some restricted “old” business in terms of business meetings; it also allowed us to practice what we learnt during the “pain” period, trying out new areas of business such as weddings, converting our premise into a restaurant, hosting religious services, and operating as space for live streaming services, work space to name a few.
+“Hope” has since followed community (September to present) where relaxing of regulations due to the improving COVID situation here permitted us to once again take on some restricted “old” business in terms of business meetings; it also allowed us to practice what we learnt during the “pain” period, trying out new areas of business such as weddings, converting our premise into a restaurant, hosting religious services, and operating as space for live streaming services to name a few.

 If I were to forecast what season comes next in 2021, it will be “grit & graft”, the constant search and taking on new opportunities to survive has resulted in the team working really long hours, and we’ve had a stretch where we worked 14 days straight.
 Help in terms of reinforcements will definitely arrive when the business environment becomes a little more stable and predictable of course, but until then we need to remember the pain we experienced, that community has gotten us through before, and that hope is always present regardless of how bleak the situation looks.

 On that note, the team from HUONE Singapore would like to wish one and all a Merry Christmas and an even greater 2021 ahead!
-(Pssst!
-You still have time to experience Finnish Christmas Cuisine at HUONE Singapore!)

 For HUONE Copenhagen, we had high expectations for 2020 after the spectacular opening in the fall of 2019.
 Little did we know, there was a pandemic waiting around the corner to challenge us in ways we would never have imagined.
 Nonetheless, after 9 months of government restrictions, countless cancellation and last minute bookings; we are still here!I am proud that, during these hard times, we are still providing outstanding HUONE service with smiles and flexibilities to all guests that visit this amazing venue.